limivann/app-performance-predictor/README.md

 ## Conclusion

-1. Oversampling the data did not improve model performance due to overfitting.
+1. Oversampling the data did not improve the models’ performance on the test data because of overfitting.
 2. We are able to achieve over 80% accuracy in predicting if an app would exceed one million installs in a year.
 3. Strategies to increase the number of installs of an app may include:
    - Making the app free of charge